1rvine/fastify-cli/README.md

 ## Contributing
 If you feel you can help in any way, be it with examples, extra testing, or new features please open a pull request or open an issue.

+##How to use the project as a Contributor
+Instead of using 'Fastify start' use 'node cli.js start'

 ## License
 **[MIT](https://github.com/fastify/fastify-cli/blob/master/LICENSE)**